-Veterans and Health in New York State By: NYSHealth Priority Areas: Veterans' Health Date: July 2017 Type: Resources, Data Set, Fact Sheet, Other
+Veterans Treatment Courts in New York State: Progress and a Roadmap for Growth By: NYSHealth Priority Areas: Veterans' Health Date: November 2017 Type: Resources

-Funding Charity Care in New York: An Examination of Indigent Care Pool Allocations By: NYSHealth Priority Areas: Expanding Health Care Coverage Date: March 2017 Type: Resources, Report
+Ambassadors for Coverage: Extending the Reach of Health Insurance Enrollment By: NYSHealth Priority Areas: Expanding Health Care Coverage Date: October 2017 Type: Resources, Report

 This NYSHealth issue brief examines at the Ambassadors for Coverage program, which trained community-based organizations throughout New York State to provide an on-the-ground presence in communities where they could encourage health insurance enrollment.

 Health Care Spending Trends in New York State By: NYSHealth Priority Areas: Empowering Health Care Consumers, Advancing Primary Care Date: October 2017 Type: Resources

 This NYSHealth-produced data snapshot highlights key cost drivers and trends and shows how New York compares nationally and with other states.

 Medicare Snapshot: Stories from the Helpline: Improving New York State Access to Medicare Savings Programs By: Medicare Rights Center Priority Areas: Expanding Health Care Coverage Date: September 2017 Type: Resources, Report